-Independently if you have an in-house call centre or you are outsourcing your customer service function, quality is a key factor to consider.
+Independently if you have an in-house call centre or you are outsourcing your customer service functions, quality is a key factor to consider.
 There are different ways to ensure quality.
-Solutions range from training to monitoring KPS and relevant metrics.
+Solutions range from training to monitoring KPIs and relevant metrics.
 Applying all of them will improve the quality of the service and overall customer satisfaction.

 At Arema Connect, we believe that to ensure quality, a buy-in through the organization is required.
 In this blog we describe how quality can be delivered at all levels of the call centre.
 We list here the responsibilities of each department in relation to quality.

 Customer Support Agents: They have a direct impact on the quality of the interaction (calls, e-mails, live chat, and social media contacts).
 Their responsibility lies in ensuring that they apply the training received in conjunction with excellent soft skills.
 Their quality is evaluated through call monitoring, first-call resolution, and a low rate of errors and rework.

 Key Account Managers (KAMS’s): They are the link between our team and clients.
 They contribute to the quality objectives by ensuring that individuals in their teams have the resources, coaching and feedback they need to handle each contact in the required manner.
 KAMs have experience in handling frontline work.
 They have been previously Customer Support Agents, so they can preview potential training issues and request additional information from clients as preventive actions.
 They are invaluable in quality improvement initiatives.
 They also serve to review the corrective and preventative actions taken, to determine that the most effective solution has been found.

 Contact Centre Quality Manager: Their role is to look at the bigger picture.
 They manage a centralized repository of data, captured and recorded contact by contact on a live basis.
 While KAM focuses on their dedicated team, the quality managers analyse agents’ performance in relation to all contracts.
 Analysis of this information leads to process, system, training and coaching improvements.